salesforce/lwc-rfcs/text/0000-dynamic-attributes.md

 pr: https://github.com/salesforce/lwc-rfcs/pull/52
 ---

-# Passing Dynamic Attributes/Properties
+# `lwc:spread` Directive

 ## Summary
-This proposal adds a mechanism to pass a dynamic attributes/properties/listeners to elements in an LWC template using a new directive `lwc:spread`.
+This proposal adds a mechanism to pass a dynamic properties to elements in an LWC template using a new directive `lwc:spread`.

 ## Example